JLuc/scribus-project-manager/README.md

 ## Checking PDF files validity ##

-slacheck checks that the previously created PDF are uptodate.
+`makebook` and `slacheck` checks that the previously created PDF are uptodate.
-When the PDF is older than the SLA, then it creates a newer PDF (saving the previously existing one as .bak) It's possible to avoid this automatic behaviour using -pdfignore or -pdfcheck options :
+When the PDF is older than the SLA, it creates a newer PDF (saving the previously existing one as .bak) It's possible to avoid this automatic behaviour using `-pdfignore` or `-pdfcheck` options :
-- -pdfignore : dont check whether pdf exists and dont compare PDF and SLA last edit dates"
+- `-pdfignore` : dont check whether pdf exists and dont compare PDF and SLA last edit dates"
-- -pdfcheck : check pdf, but dont re-create it in case required"
+- `-pdfcheck` : check PDF, but dont re-create it in case it is older than .SLA

 ## Ensuring project long term safety and portability ##